 What is Voice of Customer (VoC)?

-Voice of Customer (VoC) is the process of systematically capturing customer expectations, preferences, and complaints from multiple channels and using that data to improve products, services, and experiences.
+Voice of Customer (VoC) is the discipline of systematically capturing customer expectations, preferences, and complaints from multiple channels, both solicited and unsolicited, and using that data to improve products, services, and customer experiences.
+It is broader than any single survey or metric, representing the full ongoing expression of customer needs across every channel where customers communicate.

 Overview